 We’re making the most of the cold weather by sticking with our ice theme this week.
-This ice painting science activity is super simple and huge amounts of fun.
-I just wish I had a bigger freezer to get a bigger sheet of ice.
+This ice painting science activity is super simple and great fun.
+I just wish I had a bigger freezer to make a larger sheet of ice.

 Materials for ice painting